 The newest addition to the SAP integration platform is SAP Cloud Platform (CPI) which was formally known as SAP HANA Cloud Platform Integration Service (HCI).

 Keep in mind, SAP CPI is not a replacement for SAP PI/PO.
-It is a completely new integration product which allows an organization to integrate SAP cloud applications with its on-premise systems.
+It is a completely new integration product of SAP Integration Suite that allows an organization to integrate SAP cloud applications with its on-premise systems.
 Newer versions of SAP PO are integrated with CPI so you can harmonize on-premise and cloud integrations.

 Advantages of SAP PI (PO) over Other Non-SAP Middleware

 Seamless Integration with SAP